 A Game games = collaborate(VisualArtists artist, GameDesign designer);

-by Han Hoogerbrugge and Sander van der Vegte
+Created by: Han Hoogerbrugge, Sander van der Vegte

 Multi-media artist Han Hoogerbrugge and game designer Sander van der Vegte have developed a unique multiplayer platform game.
 In FLX., each player controls a character – physically connected to others – by means of an elastic band.
 Thus players are forced to collaborate without any possible means of oral or written communication in order to navigate through a series of linked spaces.
 Like playing poker, the non-verbal behaviour of your fellow-player is the only form of communication.

 Platforms: PC (download), Game installation

 Created by: Jorrit de Vries, Marcel van Eeden

 Exhibitions: Stedelijk Museum Amsterdam, Stedelijk Museum Hilversum

 Visual artist Marcel van Eeden and game developer Jorrit de Vries created a short third-person 3D mystery game that challenges preconceived notions of the traditional game avatar.
 In Sollmann (Part 1: The Harbour), the main character is poisoned at the start of the game and gradually loses his ability to see, hear and move.
 Set in a 1940’s WWII harbour setting, the game’s narrative, its main characters and the most significant objects, such as the ship the Cornelia Maersk, were adapted from previous projects by van Eeden, thus tying in the game with Van Eeden’s larger body of work.
 Van Eeden’s analogue pencil drawings have been painstakingly translated to a 3D game environment by De Vries.